ethanj360/nba-athlete-endorsement-targeting-analysis/README.md

 The final appendix is a quick brand summary.
 From this, we are able to see which brands are selecting their lineups wisely and how individuals are performing.

 ---

+## How to Run or Reproduce This Project

+There are two ways to use this project.

+### Option A: View the final dashboard

+The Power BI dashboard is already built and contains all of the required data for viewing, tinkering, and exploration.

+1. Open the Power BI file
+   `NBA Athlete Endorsement Visualizations Clean.pbix`

+2. If you just want to view the visuals without interacting with the data model, open the PDF export:
+   `NBA Athlete Endorsement Visualizations Clean.pdf`

+The dashboard pages reflect the full analysis and do not require re-running SQL queries or rebuilding datasets.

+### Option B: Rebuild the dataset in BigQuery using SQL
+If you want to see the full pipeline or adjust scoring logic, you can recreate the tables and views in BigQuery using the SQL scripts.

+1. Start with the master table logic:
+   `power_bi_master_table.sql`

+2. The endorsement scoring logic is defined in:
+   `endorsement_score_creation.sql`

+3. The rest of the SQL files generate the supporting query outputs used for specific visuals such as:
+   - `top_endorsement_score_overall.sql`
+   - `top_targets_by_engagement_score.sql`
+   - `top_endorsement_targets_momentum.sql`
+   - `followers_vs_engagement_scatter.sql`
+   - `hype_vs_performance_scatter.sql`
+   - `brand_summary.sql`
+   - `bucket_summary.sql`
+   - `sig_vs_no_sig_comparison.sql`

+### Optional: ESPN signature shoe scraping (Python)
+Python scripts are included for scraping and building the ESPN signature shoe dataset.
+This dataset was used as a reference for the final dataset.

+Main scripts used:
+- `espn_signature_shoes_scraper.py`
+- `espn_signature_shoes_all_pages.py`
+- `espn_signature_shoes_to_csv.py`
+- `espn_cleaned_csv.py`
+- `espn_cleaned_csv_V2.py`

+Cleaned signature shoe outputs:
+- `espn_signature_shoes_cleaned.csv`
+- `athlete_signature_shoes_csv_cleaned.csv`

+I considered expanding the scraping and automation further, but for this project the main goal was endorsement decision logic, not building the largest possible dataset.
+The Python scraping portion is included as a supporting dataset.

+---

+## Data Dictionary

+This is a quick explanation of the main fields used in the final dataset and dashboard.

+- **endorsement_score**
+  A weighted score used to rank overall endorsement upside.
+It combines normalized versions of momentum, engagement, role, audience size, and age.

+- **google_trends_pct_change**
+  Measures how much public interest is increasing or decreasing over time based on Google Trends.
+I used this as a momentum signal.

+- **engagement_rate_pct**
+  Measures how active a player’s audience is.
+This matters because follower count alone can be misleading.

+- **ig_follower_count**
+  Total Instagram followers.
+Helpful for reach, but not treated as the only indicator of endorsement value.

+- **usage_rate_pct**
+  How involved a player is in their team’s offense.
+Higher usage generally means more visibility and more highlight moments.

+- **minutes_per_game**
+Players who are consistently on the court have more exposure.

+- **age**
+  Used as a long-term runway signal.
+Younger players often have more time to grow into a signature shoe athlete.

+- **has_signature_shoe**
+  A Y or N flag indicating whether the athlete currently has a signature shoe line.

+- **brand_signed_with**
+  The brand currently associated with the athlete’s endorsement deal.

+- **bucket**
+  A category used throughout the dashboard to keep comparisons realistic.
+It groups athletes by career stage and endorsement status so you can quickly see which players are established signatures, newer signatures, high-value targets without a signature shoe, and lower-cost marketing plays.

+---